 GN19.1.
-Meaningful stakeholder engagement depends on timely, accurate and comprehensible information.
-Making available project-related information as early as possible in the project cycle and in a manner and language appropriate for each stakeholder group is important.
-It is good practice to make special efforts to inform disadvantaged and vulnerable groups about the impacts of the project on them, the means of obtaining access to compensation and benefits, and how and when to raise grievances.
+Meaningful stakeholder engagement depends on timely, accurate, accessible and comprehensible information.
+Making available project-related information as early as possible in the project cycle and in a manner, format and language appropriate for each stakeholder group is important.
+It is good practice to make special efforts to engage with and inform disadvantaged and vulnerable groups about the impacts of the project on them, the means of obtaining access to compensation and benefits, and how and when to raise grievances.

 GN19.2.
 It is important to remain responsive to requests for information from project-affected parties and other interested parties through the project cycle, and set up appropriate systems to make available project information.